 If the steel load leg is enough to catch your eye, be prepared for a little frustration.
 The Aton 2 features a finicky carrier handle, though it is comfortable to hold since it lacks sharp corners.
 It's challenging to snap in and take out of its car seat base, and hard to install using the seatbelt method, so it's not fit for the occasional taxi ride.

-If you're constantly shuffling in and out of taxis or rideshare vehicles, or you frequent the bus or train, the Doona Car Seat and Stroller might be the best solution for you and your baby.
+If you're constantly removing the car seat from you're vehicle, or you're shuffling in and out of taxis or rideshare vehicles, the Doona Car Seat and Stroller might be the best car seat for you and your baby.

 With the touch of a button, the seat's wheels fold down and extend out to stroller length, which makes getting in and out of the car a more effortless endeavor than you would have with a full-size stroller with car seat attachment.
 However, the Doona car seat is a bit hefty, weighing at 16.8 pounds, nearly twice as heavy as our top pick, but that's because you're opting for a two-in-one type of product.